suchjs/vp-suchjs/docs/en/api.md

   keys: {
     "/optional": {
       // `max` is 0, which means that the number of occurrences of the `optional` field can only be 0
+      // This is equivalent to "exist: false"
+      // If the field is both optional and has an array length, you should just use "exist"
       max: 0,
     },
   },